 Annually a Master of Fine Arts Prize will be awarded to an outstanding candidate by a guest juror.

-We are excited for the 2018 Masters of Fine Arts Thesis Exhibition scheduled to open March 16, 2018 at the Eli and Edythe Broad Art Museum at Michigan State University.
-The Exhibition will be on view April 16, 2018 - April 8, 2018.
+We are excited for the 2018 Masters of Fine Arts Thesis Exhibition scheduled to open March 17, 2018 at the Eli and Edythe Broad Art Museum at Michigan State University.
+The Exhibition will be on view March 17, 2018 - April 8, 2018.
+We will celebrate this exhibition in a joint reception with the 2018 Faculty Triennial Exhibition on Saturday, April 8 from 6-8PM at the Eli and Edythe Broad Art Museum.